Area 51 Project - Pietro's 1997 Fourtrax 300:

 Adjusters cleaned and ready for reinstallation.
 Once the brakes were reassembled they had to be adjusted.
 Since this bike is 4wd I hung the back of the bike from the ceiling and kept the front jacked up as you need to rotate the wheels to adjust the brakes.
 With the wheel installed I removed the red plug from drum and rotated the tire to access each of the two adjusters on each side.
 I tightened the shoe until they dragged then backed off one click.
 This gives a great brake feel without causing any premature wear of the shoes.

 Once the bike was put back together Bassan and I took it (and project Foreman) for a test ride.
-The bike now runs really well and stops better than it ever has since Peter picked it up a few years ago.
+The bike now runs really well and stops better than it ever has since Peter purchased it a few years ago.

 Copyright © 2011 Michael Smith